-Two community fire stations, which are being financed by a Private Finance Initiative (PFI) Scheme, became operational during 2010/11.
-The stations at Bishop Auckland and Spennymoor became operational on 24 May 2010 and 1 June 2010 respectively.
+The Authority has two community fire stations, which are financed by a Private Finance Initiative (PFI) Scheme.
+The stations at Bishop Auckland and Spennymoor became operational during 2010/11.

 The PFI contract is for the design, construction and finance of the stations and their maintenance for 25 years after commencement of operations.
 At the end of this period the contractor is required to transfer the buildings to the Authority in a good state of repair and at nil cost.